 Over the last decade, Building Integrated Photovoltaic (BIPV) installations have been applied with increasing frequency in real examples and, in some cases, have proven to be an indispensable means to comply with the requirements of current energy legislation.

-In this report is presented an analysis based on five solar architectures for which the economic viability was calculated.
-With the involvement of the Innovative Envelope team of SUPSI-ISAAC, new and refurbished Swiss residential and administrative buildings were analyzed.
-In Ticino was evaluated the deltaROSSO building by the architectural firm deltaZERO.
+In this report an analysis based on five solar architectures is presented for which the economic viability was calculated.
+With the involvement of the Innovative Envelope team of SUPSI-ISAAC, new and refurbished Swiss residential and administrative buildings were analysed.
+In Ticino the deltaROSSO building was evaluated by the architectural firm deltaZERO.
 The following are the main findings of the research:

 - The architectural design of BIPV installation should always be assessed and coordinated from the early stages of the preliminary project feasibility studies.

 - The initial investment required to integrate a photovoltaic installation into the building envelope (facade and roof) can be estimated to be 30-40% higher than the cost of a conventional envelope.

 - In new buildings, however, optimally integrated solar installations can also be more cost-effective than equivalent non-photovoltaic building envelopes.

 - Evaluating the flow of costs and benefits over the entire life cycle of the system, for new buildings, the typical profitability of BIPV systems, considering the revenues due to the sale and self-consumption of the energy produced, is about 8% of the invested capital.

 - If an energy refurbishment is paired with the installation of a BIPV system, it can achieve a return on investment of around 1-3%.